 The Graduate School establishes deadlines related to finishing the degree requirements.
 The first is related to the intended final term of enrollment.
-Full candidacy tuition must be paid in the term in which the final examination is held, but a grace period is allowed under which the examination may be held within about 30 days after the end of the term without paying additional fees.
+Full candidacy tuition must be paid in the term in which the final examination is held, but a grace period is allowed under which the examination may be held within about 30 days after the end of the prior term without paying additional fees.
 This grace period or 2nd "extended" deadline does not require formal request or approval, but the degree conferral date changes.
-The exact dates and conditions of the deadlines are posted each term in 1500 Chemistry and can be found at https://www.rackham.umich.edu/current-students/doctoral/phd-students/doctoral-degree-deadlines.
+The exact dates and conditions of the deadlines are posted each term and can be found at https://rackham.umich.edu/navigating-your-degree/doctoral-degree-deadlines/.